 Truk Lagoon diving is on many scuba diver’s bucket list but what happened at this famous lagoon and why is it so popular with scuba divers?

-The Truk Lagoon wrecks make for a chance in a life-time dive trip.
+It is what happened at Truk Lagoon that makes this place special for scuba divers from around the world.
+The Truk Lagoon wrecks left from what happened make for a chance in a life-time dive trip.
 Truk Lagoon diving is out of this world.
 But how did the wrecks get there and what happened all those years ago?

-What happened at True Lagoon, happened back in 1944 during World War II.
-During Operation Hailstone, the Americans attacked this Japanese naval stronghold where the major part of their naval fleet were at anchor.
-At the end of this 36-hour battle, around 53 Japanese ships were sunk in Truk Lagoon, where around 48 of these wrecks are now dived.
-Scuba diving the wrecks of Truk Lagoon (or Chuuk Lagoon) is a wreck-diver's Mecca, but due to the depths at which some of the Truk Laggon wrecks lie, the diving there is for the more advanced deep divers to explore.
+Of the 53 IJN ships suck during World War II around 48 are now dived.
+Scuba diving the wrecks of Truk Lagoon (or Chuuk Lagoon) is a wreck-diver’s Mecca.
+However, due to the depths of many of the Truk Lagoon wrecks the diving is for the more advanced deep divers and tech divers to enjoy.

-But before I explain this further, it's important to understand that Truk Lagoon has another name now, which is Chuuk Lagoon.
+But before I explain this further, it’s important to understand that Truk Lagoon was renamed Chuuk Lagoon.

 When did Truk Lagoon become Chuuck Lagoon?

-This lagoon, which is located in the central Pacific Ocean has been known for many years as Truk Lagoon.
-But this changed in 1990 when its name was changed to Chuuk Lagoon.
+The famous lagoon is located in the central Pacific Ocean which has been known for many years as Truk Lagoon.
+But the lagoon was renamed in 1990 to Chuuk Lagoon.